gastonstat/relic-stat2/syllabus.md

 - Use the subject line __Meeting Request__.
 - Your message should include at least two times when you would like to meet and a brief (one-two sentence) description of the reason for the meeting.
 - Email sent for any other reason will NOT be considered or acknowledge.
+- Do NOT expect me to reply right away (I may not reply on time).
 - If you have an emergency, talk to me later during class or office hours.
 - I strongly encourage you to ask questions about the syllabus, covered material, and assignments during class time or lab discussions.
 - Our conversations should take place in person rather than via email, thus allowing us to get to know each other better and fostering a more collegial learning atmosphere.